Slicer/Slicer/Docs/developer_guide/build_instructions/linux.md

 The first time `ccache` is used, the compilation time can marginally increased as it includes the first caching.
 After the first build, subsequent build times will decrease significantly.

-`ccache` is not detected as a valid compiler by the 3D slicer building process.
+`ccache` is not detected as a valid compiler by the 3D Slicer building process.
 You can generate local symbolic links to disguise the use of `ccache` as valid compilers:

 ```console
 ln -s /usr/bin/ccache ~/.local/bin/c++